caplaz/home-assistant-controllable/README.md

 ### Supported Entities

-- Switches
-- Lights
-- Fans
+- **Switches**: Standard switch domain entities
+- **Lights**: Light domain entities with on/off support
+- **Fans**: Fan domain entities with on/off support

 ### API Usage

 - Internal Home Assistant APIs only
+- No external API calls
-- No external dependencies
+- No external dependencies beyond voluptuous
-- Local state management
+- All state management is local

 ## Contributing